 The distribution of vegetables in the garden: cropping and rotations

 Distributing the vegetables properly will allow a more efficient use of land available and will allow two concepts that are necessary for growing vegetables properly: the association of crops and rotations.

-- Intercropping: Faced to extensive crops, representing a single culture or monoculture, growing vegetables in a home garden can associate different cultures, that’s to say planting different species together, something that is called intercropping.
+Faced to extensive crops, representing a single culture or monoculture, growing vegetables in a home garden can associate different types of plants, that’s to say planting different species together, something that is called intercropping.

 The extensive cultivation may have economic advantages for large productions but intercropping has many advantages in the orchard garden.

 Among all the advantages we can mention a greater use of ground, improving of soils, reducing of weeds, etc. (More information on intercropping)